ttimbers/breast_cancer_predictor/doc/breast_cancer_predict_report.md

 # Summary

-Here we attempt to build a classification model which can use breast cancer tumour image measurements to predict whether a newly discovered breast cancer tumour is benign (i.e., is not harmful and does not require treatment) or malignant (i.e., is harmful and requires treatment intervention).
+Here we attempt to build a classification model using the k-nearest neighbours algorithm which can use breast cancer tumour image measurements to predict whether a newly discovered breast cancer tumour is benign (i.e., is not harmful and does not require treatment) or malignant (i.e., is harmful and requires treatment intervention).
+Our final classifier performed fairly well on an unseen test data set, with Cohen’s Kappa score of 0.9 and an overall accuracy calculated to be 0.97.
+On the 142 test data cases, it correctly predicted 138.
+However it incorrectly predicted 4 cases, and importantly these cases were false negatives; predicting that a tumour is benign when in fact it is malignant.
+These kind of incorrect predictions could have a severly negative impact on a patients health outcome, thus we recommend continuing study to improve this prediction model before it is put into production in the clinic.

 # Introduction

+TO ADD: General introduction about the problem, and why it is important (e.g., how prevalent breast cancer is, the mortality rate for undiagnosed cancer, etc).

 For this project we are trying to answer the question: given tumour image measurements is a newly discovered tumour benign or malignant?